 About the Tacoma Rainiers

 The Tacoma Rainiers are the Triple-A affiliate of the Seattle Mariners.
-The Rainiers are a member of the Triple-A West, which begins its inaugural season on April 8, 2021.
+The Rainiers are a member of the Triple-A West.
 Tacoma has been a Mariners affiliate since establishing the Rainiers moniker in 1995.

 The most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium can be found at WeRTacoma.com, or by following the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers) and liking the team on Facebook.